hyperledger/identus-docs/documentation/docs/quick-start.md

 }'
 ```

 1. This request will return a JSON response with an invitation and its URL.
-The Issuer Cloud Agent would share this URL as a QR code, and the holder would scan it with the wallet app.
+The Issuer Cloud Agent would share this URL as a QR code, and the holder would scan it with the Edge Agent app.

   * Copy the `invitationUrl` and the `connectionId`.